-In this study, the investigators showed the ability of the leaf extract of Commiphora kerstingii Engl. in lowering an elevated blood glucose concentration as well as investigated the efficacy of the extract at preventing a rise in blood glucose level.
+The study seeks to demonstrate the efficacy of Commiphora kerstingii Engl. in lowering an elevated blood glucose concentration as well as to investigate the ability of the extract at preventing a rise in blood glucose level.

-There are several reports showning that phenolic compounds (e.g. tannins, coumarins, and flavonoids), triterpenoids and a host of other secondary metabolites posses' hypoglycaemic effects in various experimental animals [15, 16, and 17].
-Phytochemical screening of the methanolic leaf extract of Commiphora kerstingii showed the presence of carbohydrate, glycosides, cardiac glycosides, steroids and terpenoid, flavonoids, tannins and alkaloids.
-The antihyerglycaemic effect seen with this extraxt could be attributed to the presence of one or combination of the active chemical constituents in the extract.
+Several reports have shown that phenolic compounds (e.g. tannins, coumarins, and flavonoids), triterpenoids and a host of other secondary metabolites posses' hypoglycaemic effects in various experimental animals [15, 16], and 17].
+The phytochemical screening of the methanolic stem-bark extract of Commiphora kerstingii revealed the presence of carbohydrate, glycosides, cardiac glycosides, steroids and terpenoid, flavonoids, tannins and alkaloids.
+The observed hypoglycaemic effects of Commiphora kerstingii could be due to the presence of one or combination of the active chemical constituents in the extract.

 An acute toxicity study in animals is important to drug development.
-In most cases the study tries to establish a precise median lethal dose ( $LD{50}$ ) in laboratory animals.
-The oral median lethal dose of methanol leaf extract of Commiphora kerstingii in rat was found to be greater than 5,000 mg/kg.
-This suggests that the leaf extract is nontoxic when administered orally in Wistar rats.
+In most cases the study tries to establish a precise median lethal dose (LD{50}) in laboratory animals.
+The oral median lethal dose of methanol stem-bark extract of Commiphora kerstingii in rat was found to be greater than 5,000 mg/kg.
+This suggests that the stem-bark extract is non-toxic when administered orally.

 The post absorptive state of glucose is marked by postprandial hyperglycaemic state which is often accompanied by increased pancreatic insulin secretion, particularly in the first few hours postprandial [18].
 In this study, graded doses of the extract prevented this increase and at the 5th hour lowered the glucose concentration close to the level at zero hour.
 The 100 mg/kg and 200 mg/kg doses significantly (p < 0.05) prevented the elevation from the 3rd to the 5th hours.
 Glibenclamide gave significant (p < 0.02) reduction from the 3rd to 5th hours.
-It is hereby suggested that the extract produced its hypoglycaemic effect by inhibiting intestinal glucose uptake like the $\alpha$ -glucosidase inhibitors.
+It is hereby suggested that the extract produced its hypoglycaemic effect by inhibiting intestinal glucose uptake like the α -glucosidase inhibitors.